pa2si/erdkugel/README.md

 new:

-- v 1.0.4 Modal is now in main layout to make sure it appears on every route
+- v 1.0.5 social icon in navbar adapted max-width from 1536 px on

 What's done: